godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 * idlefrontleft
 * idleleft

-Refer to this `AnimatedSprite tutorial in the Godot docs`_ to learn how to do this if you need some help.
+Refer to the `AnimatedSprite tutorial in the Godot docs`_ to learn how to do this if you need some help.

 Telling Escoria about the walkcycle